jimmy72/TerrariumStrategyPattern/README.md

 # TerrariumStrategyPattern
-A terrarium designed with the strategy pattern (java console application)
+A terrarium designed with the strategy pattern (java console application).
+See ClassDiagram.jpg

 This is a java console application that represents a terrarium.
 The terrarium is a two dimensional array (6 x 6).